 “What we have been learning from these disasters, shootings and accidents is that people are dying when there could have been things done to prevent it.
 We are realizing there is a knowledge deficiency.
 People are afraid to intervene, and also they don’t know what they should do.”

 UCHealth is helping lead the charge in Colorado by providing Stop the Bleed training to staff and community members.
-The health system has held several free training events along the Front Range, and free monthly classes are now available at UCHealth Poudre Valley Hospital and MCR.
+The health system has held several free training events along the Front Range, and free monthly classes are now available at UCHealth locations throughout Colorado.
 Register here by searching “stop the bleed.”

 “Stop the Bleed training is much like CPR.
 When initiated immediately, the chance of survival increases,” Borrego said.
 “What we are teaching people is that they can intervene and save a life if they do these few things; stop the bleeding and buy those patients time to get to the hospital.”

-“Immediately when I looked at her I knew the injury to her leg was life-threatening,” Irvine recalled.
+“Immediately when I looked at her I knew the injury to her leg was life-threatening,” Irvine recalled about that day in the canyon.
 “The amount of blood on the ground and pooling in the wound was pretty significant.”

 As medical professionals, Green and Irvine knew they needed to act quickly to stop the bleeding, and after deciding on a tourniquet, Irvine ran up to his car and grabbed the gym bags from his trunk.
 Inside was a compression band.